nilshenrich/NetworkListener/README.md

     sudo make install
     ```

-1. (optional) In some systems the library paths need to be updated before **libnetworkListenerTcp** and **libnetworkListenerTcp** can be used.
+1. (optional) In some systems the library paths need to be updated before **libnetworkListenerTcp** and **libnetworkListenerTls** can be used.
 So if you get an error like

     ```console
     ./example: error while loading shared libraries: libnetworkListenerTcp.so.1: cannot open shared object file: No such file or directory